heholek/edgex-objectbox/README.md

 #### ObjectBox

-To use ObjectBox as the persistance provider, you need the ObjectBox binary library (.so, .dylib, .dll depending on your platform).
+To use ObjectBox as the persistence provider, you need the ObjectBox binary library (.so, .dylib, .dll depending on your platform).

 For Linux and macOS, install the library using the download.sh script:
 ```bash